This case study is published under StratumCGI's

 Big-Box Warehouse CGI · Line Items

-Final still frame, planning or marketing ready
+Final CGI still, planning or marketing ready

-£1,100 to £2,700 per frame
+£1,100 to £2,700 per image

 3D base modelling from the architects' CAD package